Cell Ranger 2.2 (latest), printed on 08/17/2018

 Throughout the documentation, you will see references to samples, libraries and sequencing runs.
 We define these as follows:

 The relationship between these terms can be complex:

 Cell Ranger 1.2 and later support libraries generated by the Chromium Single Cell 3′ v1 and v2 reagent kits, whereas Cell Ranger 1.1 and earlier do not support v2 libraries.
-Support for 5′ reagents is new in Cell Ranger 2.1.
+5′ reagents are supported in Cell Ranger 2.1 and later.